engineal/mips-minecraft/README.md

 This is still a work in progress, and there is much left to finish.

 ### Author
-@engineal
+Aaron Lucia (@engineal)

 ### Requirements
 Minecraft 1.15.2 or newer

 ## Datapack Install
 Create a new world in creative mode (I prefer the void super-flat preset).
-Then copy `datapack/mips32r6` into the world's datapack directory.
+Then copy `datapacks/mips32r6` into the world's datapack directory.
 A world download may come eventually, along with a zip file release.

 **Caution: this datapack will replace blocks on load, so be careful if adding to an existing world!**